-- Bakersville, North Carolina will hold their fireworks at dusk on July the Fourth.
-Click here to visit the town’s website.
+Bakersville, North Carolina will hold their fireworks at 9 p.m. on Saturday, July the Fourth.
+Click here to visit the town’s event calendar.

-Bryson City’s Fourth celebration is worth the trip.
-They’ll be holding will be hosting an impressive Fourth of July celebration with a watermelon eating contest, hula hoop contest, pet contests (Best Tail Wag Award and Looks Most Like Their Owner Award), a 5K, a street full of fun activities for the kids, music emceed by Elvis, and fireworks at dark while The Star Spangled Banner is played in the background.
+Bryson City is another town that loves to celebrate the Fourth.
+This includes a watermelon eating contest, hula hoop contest, pet contests, a 5K, a street full of activities for the kids, performances by Elvis, and fireworks at dark while The Star Spangled Banner is played in the background.
 Click here to find out more and see photos from years past.

-Columbus’ 52nd Fabulous Fourth Celebration will be held on Friday the Fourth from 10 am to 10 pm.
+Columbus will hold it’s 53rd annual Fabulous Fourth Celebration on Saturday the Fourth from 10 am to 10 pm.
 Click here to visit the city’s website.

 Mars Hill’s 4th of July celebration includes daytime activities and fireworks at dark.
 Click here to find out more at their website.

-The Fourth is also a great time to take a daytrip to visit family or just get out of town.
-Here are a few celebrations further away that you might still find useful, especially if you live closer to them.
+Here are a few other celebrations further away that you might still find useful, especially if you live closer to them.
 Click on these links to find out about these city’s Fourth celebrations.

 - Charlotte, North Carolina

-- Morganton, North Carolina—Red, White, and Bluegrass Festival this weekend.
+- Morganton, North Carolina’s Twelfth Annual Red, White, and Bluegrass Festival

-- Hickory, Valdese, and Lenoir, North Carolina Fourth of July events.
+- Valdese, North Carolina Fourth of July events.